-Specific gravity of milk means its density compared with water.
-The specific gravity of milk varies according to the proportion of fat, solid-not fat, and water.
-The specific gravity of the whole cow's milk ranges from (1.028 to 1.034) gm/ml, with an average of (1.032) gm/ml which means that milk is (1.032) times heavier than water
+Specific gravity of milk means its density of milk compared with water.
+It is the ratio of the weight of equal volumes of milk and distilled water at the same temperature.
+It is the ratio of the weight of equal volumes of milk and distilled water at the same temperature.
+The specific gravity of milk varies according to the proportion of fat, SNF (solid-not fat) and water.
+The specific gravity of the whole cow's milk ranges from (1.028) to 1.034) gm/ml, with an average of (1.032) gm/ml which means that milk is (1.032) times heavier than waters.